 Finally, discover the Old Quater of Hanoi by walking.
 This fascinating network of narrow alleys and shophouses is also known as 'The 36 Streets,' each street being named after the merchandise traditionally sold there, ranging from fabrics to crafts to medicines to tombstones.
 A handicraft lover's paradise and an endlessly interesting place to explore local life.
 Transfer to Hanoi airport.
 Flight to Hue and transfer to your hotel for check-in.

 After breakfast today your sightseeing will begin in the heart of Hue at the Imperial Citadel, a vast complex built in the early 19th century and modelled after the Forbidden City of Peking.
 The original walls stretched for 10 km and were surrounded by a wide moat.

-Visit the Imperial Tomb of Emperor Tu Duc, who ruled Hue more than 100 years ago, built his tomb when he was still alive and used it for meditation, reading and theater performances.
+Visit the Imperial Tomb of Emperor Tu Duc, who ruled Hue more than 100 years ago, built his tomb when he was still alive and used it for meditation, reading and theatre performances.
 There are pavilions in a tranquil setting of forested hills and lakes.
 The tomb was constructed between 1864 and 1867.
-Tu Duc, who was the longest reigning Emperor, lived a luxurious life.
+Tu Duc, who was the longest-reigning Emperor, lived a luxurious life.
 Visit local Dong Ba Market.

 Overnight in Hue.
 B